Center for the Arts and Humanities

 All events to be held at Bryn Mawr Film Institute or Haverford College’s VCAM facility.
 Each will be followed by conversations with the artists.

 Organized by Visual Studies faculty Vicky Funari, John Muse, and Sally Berger.
-Made possible by the John B. Hurford ’60 Center for the Arts and Humanities’ Tuttle Creative Residencies Program and Leaves of Grass Visiting Artist Program; Bryn Mawr Film Institute; the Distinguished Visitors Program; the Center for Peace and Global Citizenship’s Social Justice Film Series; and the Visual Studies Program at Haverford College.
+Made possible by the John B. Hurford ’60 Center for the Arts and Humanities’ Tuttle Creative Residencies Program and Leaves of Grass Visiting Artist Program; Bryn Mawr Film Institute; the House Fund for Distinguished Visiting Artists and Critics; the Distinguished Visitors Program; the Center for Peace and Global Citizenship’s Social Justice Film Series; and the Visual Studies Program at Haverford College.

 All events are open to the public.